sahej-dev/vidyo-ai-internship-assignment/Readme.md

 Once done visit [localhost:8000/admin](http://localhost:8000/admin) and you can login with the superuser account just created.
 I recommend using it to explore different models I have created in this assignment.

 Now you can go to [localhost:3000](http://localhost:3000) to test the project.
+I have included sample media files in the `sample_files/` directory.

 ## Tasks Performed